ipozdnyakov/small_x_dijets/readme.txt

 	/jec_txt	- contains *.txt files with JEC and uncertainties

-maker_gcc	- script to compile the code to k_factor.exe, wich is the "final button"
+maker_gcc	- shell script to compile the code to k_factor.exe, wich is the "final button"

 main.cpp	- main code of the analysis